Stu Thomas

 Stu found further acclaim joining The Royal Dave Graney Show on bass in 2004.
 They became Dave Graney & The Lurid Yellow Mist, and later Dave Graney & The mistLY.
 In 2011 Dave Graney & The mistLY received the Best Victorian Band award at the AGE EG Awards.Thomas is also bassist for Dave Graney 'n' the Coral Snakes, since their re-formation in 2015, touring in 2017 & 2023.
 Thomas has toured Europe twice with Dave Graney & The MistLY, supporting Nick Cave and the Bad Seeds in 2008 on the Dig, Lazarus, Dig!!! tour, and then a headline tour in 2016, with Scottish guitarist Malcolm Ross.
-Thomas appears on several Dave Graney band releases including "Hashish and Liqour" (2005), "We Wuz Curious" (2008), "Rock N Roll Is Where I Hide" (2011), "You've Been In My Mind (2012), "Play mistLY For Me" (2015), "ZIPPA DEEDOO WHAT IS/WAS THAT/THIS?"
+Thomas appears on several Dave Graney band releases including "Hashish and Liqour" (2005), "We Wuz Curious" (2008), "Rock N Roll Is Where I Hide" (2011), "You've Been in My Mind (2012), "Play mistLY For Me" (2015), "ZIPPA DEEDOO WHAT IS/WAS THAT/THIS?"
 (2019), "In A Mistly" (2022), plus other Dave Graney releases.
 (For more details see Discography).

 In 1997, Thomas founded The Brass Bed, a trash-noir band consisting of brass and rhythm sections, with a notable lack of guitar.
 The lineup was flexible and in its largest form included two trombones, trumpet, clarinet, bass and drums.
 In its smallest form: bass and drums.
-Other forms included harmonica, sax, cello and violin.
+Other forms included harmonica, cello and violin.
 They released the "low key" EP in 1997, the "No Single" 7 inch white vinyl in 1998, "Resonances: Live Film Music" CD in 2000, "Save Your Breath" CD 2001, and "The Super8 Video LP" DVD in 2007.
 The Brass Bed played exclusively in Melbourne from 1997 - 2007, apart from one performance as a duo in Auckland, New Zealand in 2001 as a duo (Stu Thomas and Delaney Davidson).
 They began doing rock gigs, but ended up playing live soundtracks to films in theatres, and galleries.
-The initial lineup was: Stu Thomas, Delaney Davidson, Tatiana Pajo and Brian May.
-Subsequent members were Rhys Braddock, Cam McAllister, Tim Hilton, Lemmi Schwarz, Sonke Rickertson, Adam Nash, Mike Noga, Sherab Holley and Phil Collings.
+The initial lineup was: Stu Thomas (bass, vocals, trumpet), Delaney Davidson (drums, harmonica), Tatiana Pajo (trombone) and Brian May (trumpet).
+Subsequent members were Rhys Braddock (drums), Cam McAllister (trumpet), Tim Hilton (trombone), Lemmi Schwarz (clarinet), Sonke Rickertson (drums, cello), Adam Nash (drums), Mike Noga (drums), Sherab Holley (violin) and Phil Collings (drums).

 Stu has been involved musically with many artists of note including: Kim Salmon, Mick Harvey, Dave Graney, Clare Moore, Billy Miller, Spencer P. Jones, Rebecca Barnard, Delaney Davidson, Martin Cilia, Dan Brodie, The Spoils, among others.

-In 2019, Thomas appeared on the soundtrack to French film Qui m'aime me suive! (aka Just The Three Of Us).
+In 2019, Thomas appeared on the soundtrack to French film Qui m'aime me suive! (aka Just The Three of Us).
 He sang with Mick Harvey and Xanthe Waite, music by Fred Avril.

 Stu is a proponent of the Fender P-Bass, the Burns London baritone guitar, and the Burns Marquee Club series electric guitar.
 He is in demand for bass, guitar, vocal, trumpet and flugelhorn sessions.